manjav/Mulingo/example/README.md

 # install_prompt

-Demonstrates how to use the plugin plugin.
+Demonstrates how to use the install_prompt plugin.

 ## Getting Started